 For the Atlanta University Center community the library must assist in fostering an environment in which its primary users are familiar, engaged and enjoined in efforts to create a sustainable research marketplace.
 A sustainable research marketplace ensures that the scholarly output of Atlanta University Center faculty and researchers remains accessible without limitation of cost to create, disseminate and/or access.

-Items which have been archived in institutional repositories such as the AUC DigitalCommons e-scholarship repository enhance exposure to the research efforts of AUC faculty and students.
-For example the full-text download statistics for open access journals currently on the repository are as follows:
+Items which have been archived in institutional repositories such as AUC Woodruff Library’s RADAR (Repository of AUC Digital collections, Archives, and Research) enhance exposure to the research efforts of AUC faculty and students.
+For example, the full-text download statistics for open access journals currently on the repository are as follows:

 1. Communication & Social Change